8 Tips for a Smooth Office 365 Migration

 Additionally, your organization may have one or several mailboxes on legal hold.
 Their data needs to be retained and the mailboxes cannot be changed.
 Moving a mailbox that is on legal hold can trigger a compliance or legal event, so you need full visibility into and control of mailboxes in this state.

-3. Map delegation and other interdependencies between mailboxes and calendars
+3. Map delegation and other interdependencies between mailboxes and calendar

 One of the biggest pain points in Office 365 migrations is the relationships between mailboxes, and between mailboxes and users.
 A typical migration will include around 10% to 20% more mailboxes than users, due to shared mailboxes, group mailboxes, group calendars, and other resources.